lfarrell/DPLA-Search-Widget/readme.md

 An embeddable widget to search the Digital Public Library of America collections.
 It's written in pure JavaScript and CSS.
 It has no external dependencies on libraries such as JQuery or Twitter Bootstrap.
+Nor do you need a DPLA API key.
 Simply add the following to your page:

 ```html